symfony/symfony-docs/reference/forms/types/repeated.rst

 This is a special field "group", that creates two identical fields whose values must match (or a validation error is thrown).
-The most common use is when you need the user to repeat his or her password or email to verify accuracy.
+The most common use is when you need the user to repeat their password or email to verify accuracy.

 +-------------+------------------------------------------------------------------------+